 Guillaume Jaen follows the subjects related to audits and methodology.
 He holds a double degree in Law and Political Science from the University of Lyon and a Master’s degree in Internal Security, in partnership between the University of Lyon and the École nationale supérieure de police.
 Guillaume worked as an inter-ministerial and partnership policy officer at the Directorate of Judicial Protection of Young People and at Prosegur, a private security company for the organisation of security within the framework of Euro 2016.

-Eszter Karacsony is responsible for Efus’ relations with the EU institutions, mainly with European Parliament and the Commission.
+Eszter Karacsony is responsible for Efus’ relations with EU institutions, mainly with European Parliament and the Commission.
 She obtained a Master’s degree in “EU International Relations and Diplomacy Studies” at the College of Europe (Bruges Campus).
+Prior to that, she worked as a trainee at the European Parliament in Strasbourg and at the Directorate of European Affairs of the National School of Administration.
 Eszter also holds a Master’s degree in “European Politics and Public Affairs” (Sciences Po Strasbourg) and one in “Contemporary History” (University of Strasbourg).

 Pauline Lesch works on the European Cutting Crime Impact (CCI) project which aims to enable local and national authorities to reduce the impact of petty crime.
 She holds a Master’s degree in Urban Governance from Sciences Po Paris as well as a Bachelor’s degree in Political Science.
 She has worked as a student consultant for an interdisciplinary architecture agency focusing on urban redevelopment projects.
 Prior to this she was a trainee for the Permanent Representation of Luxembourg to the United Nations and to the European Union and worked on issues relating to international security.

 Tatiana Morales follows, among others, the topics: organised crime, unaccompanied foreign minors, and public spaces issues.
-She holds a Master’s degree in International Security from the Paris School of International Affairs (Sciences Po) and a bachelor’s degree in International Studies from the University of Trento, Italy.
+Prior to that, Tatiana worked as a programme trainee at the Brussels office of the German Marshall Fund of the United States (GMF) conducting research, policy analysis and managing events on transatlantic cooperation.
+She holds a Master’s degree in International Security from Sciences Po Paris and a Bachelor’s degree in International Studies from the University of Trento, Italy.
 She also completed a double degree programme at the University of Nantes with a major in Sociology.
-Tatiana worked as a programme trainee at the Brussels office of the German Marshall Fund of the United States (GMF) conducting research, policy analysis and managing events on transatlantic cooperation.

 Martí Navarro Regàs follows different topics including radicalisation, public spaces, risk management and nightlife.
 He is also the liaison coordinator with the Spanish Forum for Prevention and Urban Security (Fórum Español para la Prevención y la Seguridad Urbana – FEPSU).
+He has previously worked as a jurist-criminologist trainee for the Catalan prison administration.
 He holds a Master 2 in political science specialising in public security policies from the University of Versailles-Saint-Quentin (UVSQ).
 He also obtained a degree in criminology with a major in security and prevention from the Open University of Catalonia (UOC).
-He has previously worked as a jurist-criminologist trainee for the Catalan prison administration.

 European Projects Officer